triangledirt/books/RAPE!.md

 "You will not ask personal questions."

 "I will not ask a single personal question.
-I will restrict my talk to the weather, the general environment, any people we see, fly hunnies---"
+I will restrict my talk to the weather, the general environment, any people we see, fly hunnies—"

 "No fly hunnies."